Finding password manager apps for macOS is not an easy job.

 4. Keeper Password Manager

-Keeper Password Manager or Keeper Security is a cloud-based tool that can store passwords, card details, and notes.
+Keeper Password Manager or Keeper Security is a cloud-based tool that can store unique passwords, card details, and notes.

 Thanks to the clean and straightforward user interface of the software, working on it is a child’s play.
 Just a couple of clicks and your details are stored.